 In the absence of organic materials, you can add a small amount of slow-release granular fertilizer with the same pH ratio, always following the instructions on the package.
 Excessive feeding damages the root system and can cause the exact opposite effect than expected.
 Therefore, if you are not sure whether you need to feed the plant or not, you could start with small amounts to see the plant’s reaction.
 Adding nutrients is easy- the problem is its excess!

 When it comes to transplanting, you do not have to rush!
-Only when the rhizomes fill the pot and parts of the roots start to appear through the drainage holes can you transplant your kangaroo fern into one inch larger one.
+Only when the rhizomes fill the pot and parts of the roots start to appear through the drainage holes can you transplant your kangaroo fern into another pot that is an inch larger.

 It means that it can spend at least two or three years in the same container.
 Moreover, being root-bound does not seem to be a problem for the plant!